bakon11/cardano-merkaba/README.md

 Here, Merkaba transcends its traditional mystical roots, where it was a symbol of divine ascent via Ezekiel's chariot.
 In this context, it's adopted as a spiritual movement symbolizing the journey into the Cardano blockchain, representing not just technological innovation but also a personal transformation towards enlightenment and balance in the digital age.

 ## Why Another Project That Might Feel Like a Wallet to Some?
+The Cardano Merkaba is build using the PLU-TS Library and is create to run as a stand alone applicaiton in a trustless manner on your own Cardano infrastructure.

-The Cardano Merkaba plans on going beyond what any wallet project is doing nowadays on Cardano, and maybe simply become what I always thought Cardano Daedalus wallet could have been.
+And plans on going beyond what any wallet project is doing nowadays on Cardano, and maybe simply become what I always thought Cardano Daedalus wallet could have been.

 The plan here is to really embrace decentralization by giving Cardano users a tool where they can not only choose their own infrastructure to access the Cardano Blockchain but also provide them tools to: